 “Then assembled together the chief priests, and the scribes, and the elders [respected authorities] of the people, unto the palace of the high priest, who was called Caiaphas, And consulted that they might take Jesus by subtilty, and kill him.”
 (Matthew 26:3-4)

-But Jesus did not immediately bring down judgment on Jerusalem.
+Like the prophets of old, Jesus did not immediately bring down judgment on Jerusalem as soon as her rulers corrupted themselves.
 He told the religious leaders that judgment would fall on “this generation”.